 The Plano Cultural Arts Plan is a 10-year master plan to guide the development of arts and culture throughout the city to fulfill the community's expansive vision to Live Creatively in Plano.
-It will guide City actions and investments, yet success will require a community wide effort.
-The City's role is primarily facilitative - providing tools; fostering partnerships between the creative and business communities; and providing resources that lead the creative community to greater self-sufficiency and diverse community support.
+It will guide City actions and investments, yet success will require a communitywide effort.
+The City's role is primarily facilitative, providing tools and resources to the creative community while enabling greater self-sufficiency and diverse community support.